-The midstream oil and gas industry is highly competitive in all aspects, including the gathering, processing, fractionation, storage, transportation, and marketing of NGL products and other commodity products.
-Each of Keyera's gas plants is subject to competition from other gas processing plants which are either in the same general vicinity or have gathering systems that are or could potentially extend into geographic regions served by Keyera's facilities.
-In addition, competition from non-hydrocarbon renewable based energy sources may have an adverse effect on the production of natural gas and gas products in Alberta and, as a result, on the demand for Keyera's services.
+The midstream oil and gas industry is highly competitive in all aspects, including the gathering, processing, fractionation, storage, transportation, and marketing of hydrocarbon products.
+Each of Keyera's gas processing plants is subject to competition from other gas processing plants which are either in the same general vicinity or have gathering systems that are or could potentially extend into geographic regions served by Keyera's facilities.
 As well, Keyera's pipelines, storage, terminal and NGL processing facilities are subject to competition from other existing pipelines and facilities, which competition is anticipated to continue to grow as other companies announce plans for expanded NGL processing, transportation, terminalling and storage services in the Edmonton/Fort Saskatchewan hub, as well as other interconnected geographic areas in western Canada and the U.S.

 NGL and crude oil commodities that are marketed by Keyera compete with supplies from Canadian, U.S., and international sources.
 Keyera competes with local and international entities to acquire NGLs for processing and resale and to attract and retain customers.
 Competition for customers is not confined to NGL suppliers and marketers.
 The natural gas and gas products industry also competes with other industries seeking to provide substitute products or alternative sources of fuel, gasoline blending products, diluents, and feedstock to consumers.
-For example, in the iso-octane marketing business, alkylate is the main alternative competitive product.
-Alkylate is produced by reacting otherwise low-value by-products with isobutene to produce a relatively high octane gasoline component.
+For example, in the iso-octane marketing business, alkylate is a common alternative competitive product.
+Alkylate is typically produced by reacting isobutane with refinery olefins in the presence of an acid catalyst to produce a relatively high octane gasoline component.
 Most North American refineries have some alkylate production capabilities.
-(See "Risk Factors - Operational Risks - Competition").